▶️ LISTEN TO THIS ARTICLE

 Hierarchical agentic RAG adds explicit tiers to the multi-agent pattern.
 A top-level planner decomposes the task into high-level subtasks.
 Mid-level orchestrators manage groups of retrieval agents.
 Low-level executors handle individual search and extraction operations.
 Information flows up through the hierarchy, with each level performing validation and synthesis before passing results to the next.

 The A-RAG framework from Du et al. demonstrates this approach with three hierarchical retrieval interfaces: keyword search, semantic search, and chunk read.
 The agent adaptively selects which granularity to use for each sub-query, retrieving across multiple levels before synthesizing.
-A-RAG consistently outperforms flat approaches while using comparable or fewer retrieved tokens, which matters when you're paying per token.
+In the paper's benchmarks, A-RAG improved on flat approaches while using comparable or fewer retrieved tokens, which matters when you're paying per token.

-Hierarchical patterns report 5-13 percentage point improvements over flat or single-agent baselines in domain-specific and multimodal QA tasks.
-That's a meaningful gain.
-But the architecture is the most complex of the four patterns, and complexity has a cost that benchmarks don't always capture.
+Hierarchical patterns can outperform flat or single-agent baselines in some domain-specific and multimodal QA evaluations.
+That can be a meaningful gain, but the architecture is the most complex of the four patterns, and complexity has a cost that benchmarks do not always capture.

 Adaptive RAG